SRIKANTHBHAGYANAGARAJ/e-commerce-transaction-Platform/README.md

 # Croma Mart – React E-Commerce Application

-Bhusan Mart is a **modern React-based e-commerce web application** that demonstrates real-world shopping cart functionality, global state management, product filtering, authentication flow, and a polished user interface.
+Croma Mart is a **modern React-based e-commerce web application** that demonstrates real-world shopping cart functionality, global state management, product filtering, authentication flow, and a polished user interface.

 The project is built with a focus on **clean architecture, reusable components, and practical business logic**, making it suitable for learning, portfolio showcase, and real-world frontend practice.